anil4aws/machine_learning_sample/stats.md

 Number of deviations above or below arithmetic mean Data Set = [X1 , X2 ..
 Xi ..
 Xn]

 Zj = (Xj-x̄)/s

 s- standard deviation

 #### Empirical Rule

-in bell curve which are symmetric , empirical rule says about  65% scores are between -1 to 1 about  95% scores are between -2 to 2
+In bell curve which are symmetric , empirical rule says about  65% scores are between -1 to 1 about  95% scores are between -2 to 2
 99.7 between -3 and 3 . beyond that is outlier

 ## co-efficient of variation
-To compare two data set for Dispersion in consumption = Standard deviation/Arithmetic Mean co-efficient of variation can also be used as measure of consistency : if scores are two individuals are same then individual with lower covariance is consistent
+To compare two data set for Dispersion in consumption = (Standard deviation)/(Arithmetic Mean ).

+Co-efficient of variation can also be used as measure of consistency : if scores are two individuals are same then individual with lower covariance is consistent